-Welcome to our home, I’m so glad you’re here!
-Grab your favorite drink and come walk through our house with me – I love talking about homes, taking tours, and seeing how others make their houses into homes unique to them.
-If you’re here, I think we’re of the same mind!
+Welcome to the tour of our home we transformed over a 12-year period from a well-built but dated 1982 ranch into a timeless cottage complete with a long front porch and French doors - I'm so glad you're here!
+Grab your favorite drink and come walk through the house with me - I love talking about homes, taking tours, and seeing how others make their houses into homes unique to them.
+If you're here, I think we're of the same mind!

-Over the life of AOC I’ve written a lot about DIY remodeling our 1982 ranch into a cottage-farmhouse, so I’m including links you can follow if you’d like to know more – like what it looked like when we moved here in 2004 (hint: a LOT different!)
+Over the years I've written a lot about DIY remodeling our ranch into a cottage-farmhouse, so as you take the tour, you'll find photos and links you can follow if you'd like to know more - like what it looked like when we moved here in 2004 (hint: a LOT different!)

-The first thing you’ll see as you step into our home is the entry and gallery wall.
-Actually the area is one big ‘great room’ but it has a half-wall that helps define the individual areas.
-Our entry area has seen some changes, mostly decorating, but with a few DIY updates, too:
+The first thing you'll see as you step into the house is the entry and gallery wall.
+Actually the area is one big 'great room' but it's divided by a half-wall that helps define the individual areas.
+The entry area went through some changes, mostly decorating, but with a few DIY updates, too:

 - How to Create a Gallery Wall (our former wall, but the principles are the same)